Java Hello World Program

 Step 1: Install Java

-If you don’t have Java installed on your computer or laptop, you can download it from Oracle’s official website and install it.
+If you don’t have Java, download it from Oracle’s site.

 Step 2: Write the Code